morten-krogh/cgen/README.md

 ../../cgen conf-file-name

 The conf-file-name is the file name of the configuration file described below.
-The cgen program will produce two output files or exirt with an error message to std error.
+The cgen program will produce two output files or exit with an error message to std error.
 The two output files are a .h and .c file.
 Their names are specified in the configuration file.

 #### Example